The Additional Protocols at 40: upholding humanity in today's conflicts

 19h15 – 20h30: a panel discussion inviting four experts to explore the political environment during the adoption of the APs, to take stock of the 40 years of military practice since their adoption and to discuss their humanitarian impact on the lives of people affected by armed conflict.

 The conference will be followed by a cocktail reception.

-Together with the Geneva Conventions, the APs form IHL's foundations and are the cornerstones for the protection and respect of human dignity in armed conflict.
+Together with the Geneva Conventions, the APs form the foundations of modern IHL and are the cornerstone for the protection and respect of human dignity in armed conflict.
 They are amongst the most widely ratified or acceded to international instruments, with 174 States Parties to API and 168 to APII.
 However, unlike the 1949 Geneva Conventions, the Protocols are not universally ratified.
 In this context, it is paramount to reflect on the reasons why some States still have not ratified the APs and which measures need to be taken to better implement, apply and enforce the APs.

-• François Longchamp, President of the Council of the Republic and Canton of Geneva
+• François Longchamp, President of the Council of State of the Republic and Canton of Geneva

 • Irène Herrmann, Professor of History, University of Geneva

-• Frank Ledwidge, Barrister and former British military officer and lecturer at the Royal Air Force College Cranwell
+• Frank Ledwidge, Barrister and former British Military Officer and Lecturer, Royal Air Force College Cranwell

 • Jonathan Cuénoud, Legal Advisor, Swiss Federal Department of Foreign Affairs